AustralianBioCommons/braker/docs/Bamtools_2_5_1.md

 		* out    = output BAM file
 		* length = output alignment BAM file with sequence longer than 100 base pairs.

-- Please see more examples in the BAMTOOLS EXAMPLE..
+- Please see more examples in the BAMTOOLS EXAMPLE.

 ### Link(s)